Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 In the quiet town of Old Monroe, Missouri 63369, a fierce arbitration war unfolded in late 2023 involving the ownership of a picturesque 25-acre farmstead on County Road 321.
 The dispute pitted longtime neighbors turned adversaries — Margaret Hayes and the estate of her late uncle, Jacob Stern.

 Margaret, a 54-year-old schoolteacher, claimed she had an oral agreement with Jacob to purchase the property for $250,000 in 2019.
-When Jacob unexpectedly passed away in 2022, his heirs — his two children, Robert and Lisa Stern — sought to sell the farm at a public auction, listing it for $375,000.
+When Jacob unexpectedly passed away in 2022, his heirs — his two children, Robert and the claimant — sought to sell the farm at a public auction, listing it for $375,000.
 Margaret protested, invoking her alleged agreement and asking for arbitration to settle the matter without court involvement.

 Throughout October and November, arbitration hearings involved heated exchanges.
 Margaret’s attorney argued the principle of “promissory estoppel,” asserting it would be unjust to allow the Stern heirs to renege on Jacob’s promise after receiving significant funds.
 Conversely, the Sterns maintained their right to sell the property freely, emphasizing the absence of any binding contract.